bigbio/pgatk/docs/use-cases.md

     and is joined via `COSMIC_PHENOTYPE_ID`.
 Pass the Classification file via `--clinical_sample_file` whenever tissue-type filtering or splitting is needed.

 ### 4b.
-Cancer-type speific database using COSMIC somatic mutations
+Cancer-type specific database using COSMIC somatic mutations

 Build a focused database for one cancer type (e.g. lung):